 “I’m the one who saw it,” Ryan added.

 “And landed square in the middle of the windshield of this compact car.
 Ho-ly shit!”
-Jerry reached back for Ryan’s arm.
+Jerry reached back and grabbed Ryan’s arm.
 “Ryan told me what’d happened.
 I say, Don’t look back, Ryan!
 Don’t look back!
 And I hit the gas.”

 Those words became our mantra that weekend—hauling things away, tossing stuff in boxes, clearing everything out.
 Don’t look back!
 Just hit the gas.

 Jerry had gotten my dad’s riding mower working again by installing a new battery, and he’d shown Ryan and Miles how to operate it.
 Ryan had been especially proud of his work cutting dry weeds in the meadow, dusty as it was.
 I looked over the newly-mown land from the deck and listened to my family tell stories, make jokes, and laugh loudly at one another as the lunch hour stretched into the early afternoon.
-This was the best part of our gathering: not the work, which needed to be done but was, in the end, merely an excuse for us to get together and enjoy one another’s company.
+Although the work needed to be done, the best part of our gathering was simply getting together and enjoying one another’s company.
 This was what my dad had missed out on over the years: the warmth of family, the deep pleasure of shared lives.
 I’ve always remembered something Jerry had commented about my dad years back: “He left you kids just when you were getting to the good age, when you can go huntin’ and fishin’ together.”

 I’d decided against bringing my dad out to the house that weekend while everyone was there.
 Originally I’d thought it might be a good idea.
 Give him a field trip away from Primrose and let him visit with everyone.
 I’d asked Kathleen and Cynthia their advice.
 They’d recommended against it.
 They thought it’d be better for him to see us where he was most comfortable, at Primrose, rather than disrupt his routine.
 Kathleen told me the story of a man who’d insisted on pulling his father out of care against the advice of staff.
 This was back when she’d managed a convalescent home after finishing her nursing degree at Humboldt State.
 When the elderly man returned to the convalescent home, he was always disoriented, and the staff would have to deal with the fall-out.